By

 4. A focus on compliance

-Compliance is one of the biggest challenges currently facing HR.
+Compliance is one of the biggest challenges of expanding into new markets.
 This is especially true when staffing projects in regions with varying regulatory regimes.

 The right recruitment partner can help companies navigate this landscape.
-They should understand the latest regional laws and regulations that affect workforce decisions.
+They should understand local laws and regulations that affect workforce decisions.

 5. The recruitment services they offer

-Finally – and as obvious as it may sound – it's crucial to thoroughly explore the services offered by your potential HR recruitment agency.
-This evaluation will help you determine if they align with your broader expansion plans.
+Finally, thoroughly evaluate the services offered by your potential recruitment agency.
+This will help you determine whether they align with your broader expansion plans.

 With many companies now embracing remote work, finding the right candidate has become more challenging due to roles and candidates being spread across the globe.
-A remote recruitment agency can help alleviate some of this stress by leveraging its expertise in managing global recruitment and providing seamless remote hiring solutions.
+A recruitment agency specialising in remote workers can help alleviate some of this stress.

 When assessing a recruitment agency, hiring managers should consider asking the following key questions: